filearchitect/blank-files/README.md

 There are a lot more file types that could be added here.
 If you'd like to add a new file type, please feel free to submit a Pull Request and add files to the `files` directory and update `files/index.json` file.

+Keep your file as small and minimal as possible.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.